Health Innovation at Lancaster

 Neil Johnson, Dean of the Faculty of Health and Medicine (FHM): “The Health Innovation development will trigger collaborations between the brightest minds in academia, business and healthcare and also draw in members of the public to help find solutions to some of the most urgent, health-related issues facing society.

 "It will drive new innovations, new thinking, new approaches, new services and new products in healthcare, making a significant impact locally, nationally and internationally.”

 Amongst its first challenges, the development will address issues linked to ageing, one of the biggest social and economic challenges of our time.
 Lancaster University already enjoys a formidable reputation for academic research in this sphere.

 An independent assessment suggests the project will have a significant economic impact.
 Up to 2,000 jobs will be created, with a £100m boost to the regional economy.

-Councillor Eileen Blamire, leader of Lancaster City Council, said: "This is excellent news for Lancaster and the long term vitality of the district's economy.
-The health innovation campus is an exciting development of the original science park concept and will strengthen the district's attractiveness for investors, further boosting economic growth and creating top quality jobs."
+Councillor Eileen Blamire, Leader of Lancaster City Council: “This is excellent news for Lancaster and the long term vitality of the district’s economy.
+This is an exciting development and will strengthen the district’s attractiveness for investors, further boosting economic growth and creating top-quality jobs.